-When you or your covered dependent submit a claim and assign the right to receive reimbursement for eligible expenses to a dental provider, we are required to pay benefits in line with the assignment of benefits by remitting payment directly to the dental provider, or in the alternative, to the dental provider and you or your covered dependent as a joint payee, with signature lines for each of you.
+When you or your covered dependent submit a claim and assign the right to receive reimbursement for eligible expenses to a specialty dentist, we are required to pay benefits in line with the assignment of benefits by remitting payment directly to the specialty dentist, or in the alternative, to the specialty dentist and you or your covered dependent as a joint payee, with signature lines for each of you.

-Any payment made solely to you or your covered dependent rather than the dental provider under these circumstances will be considered unpaid, and unless remitted to the dental provider within the time frames established by New Jersey Law, will be considered overdue and subject to an interest charge as provided in that act.
+Any payment made solely to you or your covered dependent rather than the specialty dentist under these circumstance will be considered unpaid, and unless remitted to the specialty dentist within the time frames established by New Jersey Law, will be considered overdue and subject to an interest charge as provided in that act.